 The membership of the CoC is defined as those persons and organizations attending committee meetings or workgroups; providing lived expertise; representing projects funded by the CoC; coordinated entry partners; ; and/or is a member of the Western Massachusetts Network to End Homelessness.

 Membership in the CoC is open to all stakeholders in Hampshire, Franklin and Berkshire Counties, including people with lived experience of homelessness, political subdivisions and other government organizations, businesses, homeless service providers, victim service providers, faith communities, social service providers, organizations that serve veterans, funding entities, homeless and formerly homeless individuals, advocacy groups, hospitals/medical providers, behavioral health providers, landlords, public housing authorities, school systems and universities, law enforcement and the corrections system, and the local Workforce Investment Act board.
-We look specifically, to engage businesses and organizations who interface regularly with people whose housing is insecure.
+We look specifically to engage businesses and organizations who interface regularly with people whose housing is insecure.

-New members may enroll at any time during the year by providing to the CoC Board Secretary or any COC staff, their contact information and any relevant affiliations.
+New members may enroll at any time during the year by providing to the CoC Board Secretary or any COC staff their contact information and any relevant affiliations.

 Responsibilities of Members